 Region 28 (Phoenix, Albuquerque, Las Vegas) Region 29 - Brooklyn

 NOTE - In general, applications for the Fall semester internships are due on or before July 15 and the list will be purged on September 30.
 Applications for the Spring semester are due on or before November 15 and will be purged on December 30.
 Applications for the summer are due on or before April 15 and will be purged on May 30.
-PLEASE NOTE THAT SUMMER 2016 APPLICATIONS WILL BE ACCEPTED UP TO MAY 15 AND WILL BE CONSIDERED ON A ROLLING BASIS!
+PLEASE NOTE THAT FALL 2016 APPLICATIONS WILL BE ACCEPTED UP TO SEPTEMBER 15 AND WILL BE CONSIDERED ON A ROLLING BASIS!
 You must reapply for each semester.
 If your school is on the quarter system, please indicate in your cover letter what time period you would like to be considered for an internship.

 NATIONAL LABOR RELATIONS BOARD